Best Practices

 Using WebP in React

-The most well-known tricks to server fewer bytes to download are:
+The most well-known tricks to serve fewer bytes to download are:

-Today though, there is another way to reduce the size of the images, the relatively new image format WebP.
-It supports both lossless and lossy and can be used both for images with and without transparency.
+Now there's another way to reduce the size of the images: the relatively new image format WebP.
+It supports both lossless and lossy, and can be used both for images with and without transparency.

 React srcset for Responsive Images